Skip to main content

 (B) "Assistant" means a person who provides personal assistance services.

-(C) "Competitive employment" means full-time or part-time work in the competitive labor market in an integrated setting and for which earnings are at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals who are not disabled; and for which earnings are equivalent to at least twenty hours per week at the minimum wage.
-In the case of self-employment, full-time or part-time work that yields an income that is comparable to the income received by other individuals who are not individuals with disabilities, and who are self-employed in similar occupations or similar tasks and who have similar training experiences and skills; and for which net profit earnings are equivalent to at least twenty hours per week at the minimum wage.
+(C) "Competitive employment" means full-time or part-time work in the competitive labor market in an integrated setting and for which earnings are at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals who are not disabled; and for which the minimum earnings are equivalent to at least twenty-five hours per week at the minimum wage.
+In the case of self-employment, full-time or part-time work that yields an income that is comparable to the income received by other individuals who are not individuals with disabilities, and who are self-employed in similar occupations or similar tasks and who have similar training experiences and skills; and for which the minumum net profit earnings are equivalent to at least twenty-five hours per week at the minimum wage.

 (D) "Days" means business days.